rutujashingare/Predicting-Stock-Movement-with-Random-Forest/README.md

 # Predicting-Stock-Movement-with-Random-Forest
 This is one of the project I did as a part of my Internship at Neuraltechsoft Pvt.
-Ltd. Here, I was asked to a stock direction prediction model which predicts whether next day stock market will be Bearish or Bullish.
+Ltd. Here, I was asked to create a stock direction prediction model which predicts whether next day stock market will be Bearish or Bullish.

 ## Introduction